 Note: I get commissions for purchases made through links in this post.

-The PVS7 (also seen with the dash as the PVS-7 or the slash as the AN/PVS7) is pretty much the go-to set when it comes to military grade goggles.
+The PVS7 (also seen with the dash as the PVS-7 or the slash as the AN/PVS7) is pretty much the go-to set when it comes to military grade night vision goggles.

 Let’s take a look at the offerings from ATN and Armasight (now FLIR).
-We’ll see what they’re made of and what they can do, to help you see if one of the available versions of the PVS7 is for you.
+We’ll see what their night vision goggles are made of and what they can do, to help you see if one of the available versions of the PVS7 is for you.

 If you’re in a hurry and already know you want one of these ATN models, just click the link to see it on Amazon.